 - Input a project title and provide an optional project description, which can be re-purposed for your collection description when you set up a destination for publishing.

 - Select Next to choose from one of the available metadata templates.
 Select Preview the schema fields to view field titles, types and descriptions for the selected metadata schema.

-- Select Create, and choose whether to set up a target to your chosen destination for publishing OR move onto to adding catalogers OR start uploading and cataloging content.
+- Select Create, and then choose to set up a target to your chosen publishing destination OR continue to manage user access to the project OR start to upload media and catalog content.

 Copy Existing Project

 To facilitate the process of creating projects, administrators can copy a completed project.
 This will automatically establish the fields, including the types, descriptions, and positions, as well as cataloging forms, publishing targets and field mappings.
 This is an especially useful activity if the project configurations are similar, but the content must be kept separate.